Ajax the Great: Palace

-In 2001, Yannos Lolos began excavating a Mycenaean palace near the village of Kanakia on the island of Salamis which he theorized to be the home of the mythological Aiacid dynasty.
+In 2001, Yannis Lolos began excavating a Mycenaean palace near the village of Kanakia on the island of Salamis which he theorized to be the home of the mythological Aiacid dynasty.
 The multi-story structure covers 750 m2 and had perhaps 30 rooms.
 The palace appears to have been abandoned at the height of the Mycenaean civilization, roughly the same time the Trojan War may have occurred.

+Legacy

+According to tradition, Ajax came to the aid of the Greeks at the Battle of Salamis.
+In his honour a festival, the Aianteia (Αἰάντεια), was established.
+Each year, young Athenian ephebes travelled to Salamis to compete alongside the youth of Salamis in friendly contests of foot-racing and boat-racing.